byjg/docker-php/docs/image-fpm.md

 The home directory is in /srv.

-Basically to start type:
+To start, simply type:

 ```bash
 docker run -v $PWD:/srv -p 80:80 byjg/php:8.0-fpm-apache
 ```

-By default, the nginx serves all files in /srv.
+By default, Apache serves all files in /srv.

-You can set your own APACHE configurations by attaching a volume to:
+You can set your own APACHE configurations by attaching volumes to:
 - /etc/apache2/httpd.conf
 - /etc/apache2/conf.d/